• beehiiv Blog

-When I started my first newsletter in 2018, I figured choosing a platform would be the easy part.
+When I started my first newsletter, I assumed picking a platform would be simple.

 Let’s get into it.